deckhouse/deckhouse/modules/300-prometheus/docs/internal/PROMETHEUS_TARGETS_DEVELOPMENT.md

   name: my-user
 ```

-Now the `my-user` user can collect metrics from your pod.
+Now the `my-user` user can collect metrics from your Pod.